Essential x-invoice errors guide for Finance & IT

 Standardize master data — ensure VAT IDs, tax numbers, buyer references, and addresses are complete.
 Add ERP validation rules to prevent saving incomplete records.

-Automate early validation — integrate XRechnung validation in the invoice creation workflow so issues emerge while invoices are drafts.
+Automate early validation — integrate XRechnung validation in the invoice creation workflow so you can fix EN 16931 validation errors while invoices are still drafts.

 Implement internal approval workflows for public clients to verify required references and attachments before submission.